 Social Plan: Gives access to social media sites like Twitter and Facebook, WhatsApp, and Snapchat, along with airline websites.
 However, it doesn’t include most websites (including email), streaming, or wi-fi calling, FaceTime or iMessage.

 Premium Plan: Carnival’s highest tier of service, it offers everything in the other two tiers, with faster speeds (Carnival says up to three times faster than the value plan).
-Some ships are Netflix enabled, allowing you to stream shows.
-However, the cruise line says it doesn’t support video or music streaming across most of the fleet (see below for more details — including our experience — on streaming).
+It also allows Netflix, giving you the ability to stream shows.
+However, the cruise line says it doesn’t support video or music streaming with other services like Hulu.
+(See below for more details — including our experience — on streaming).

 How Much Does Wi-Fi Access Cost on Carnival?

 What you pay for access will depend on when you purchase and how long you want access.
-Typically, Internet access is sold for the length of the entire cruise.
+Typically, Internet access is sold for the length of the entire cruise based on a per-day cost.
 There is a discount if you buy service before the cruise compared to the onboard price.
-As well, you can purchase a 24-hour pass for the Value and Premium plans when on the ship.

-The prices below are what’s seen on Carnival’s website as of now (after a price increase in October 2022):
+The prices below are what’s seen on Carnival’s website as of now:

 How Do You Access the Internet Once on the Ship?

 The sign-in process is fairly straightforward, but there were some hiccups here and there.
 Sometimes logging in took a few tries to gain access.

 - Open up your wi-fi connection settings and connect to the ship’s service.
 In our case, it was named “Carnival Celebration Wi-Fi” or something similar.

 - Open up a browser and go to “CarnivalWiFi.com”